The previous list of Essential Questions

 - Does an increase in the number of voters make a country more democratic?

-- Should the United States have allowed American Indians to retain their tribal identities?
+- Should the United States have allowed the Indians to retain their tribal identity?

 - Does a geographic minority have the right to ignore the laws of a national majority?